Introduction

 How Frequently Should You Mow New Sod in the Beginning?

 - Monitor Growth: Keep a close eye on the grass’s growth rate.
-During the active growing season, you may need to mow more frequently to maintain the optimal height.
+During the active growing season, you may need to mow more frequently to maintain optimal height.

 Advanced techniques for managing mowing frequency include: